-11 jaw-dropping moments from Trump’s flabbergasting Axios interview
+11 jaw-dropping moments from Trump’s flabbergasting ‘Axios’ interview

 Swan tries to poke some much-needed holes in Trump’s frequent claim that if America didn’t test for COVID in such numbers we wouldn’t have so many cases.
 Trump’s response is to dust off some rudimentary-looking charts that reveal, astoundingly, “If you look at death, the United States is lowest in numerous categories; we’re lower than the world.”

-After attempting to parse what Trump could possibly mean by “ower than the world,” Swan concludes that Trump is looking at American deaths as a proportion of cases, and that he should instead look at death as a proportion of the population.
+After attempting to parse what Trump could possibly mean by “lower than the world,” Swan concludes that Trump is looking at American deaths as a proportion of cases, and that he should instead look at death as a proportion of the population.

 “You can’t do that,” Trump says.